Skip to content

 What’s the difference between SAP Commerce Cloud and SAP Commerce (on-prem)?

 Same codebase, different deployment model.
 Commerce Cloud runs on SAP’s managed infrastructure with automatic patching, scaling, and monitoring.
-On-premise Commerce runs on your own infrastructure with full control but also full operational responsibility.
+On-premise Commerce runs on your own infrastructure: full control, but full operational responsibility too.
 SAP’s End of Mainstream Maintenance makes cloud migration increasingly urgent.

 How does the CMS work?

-SmartEdit provides a WYSIWYG page editor for content managers.
-Pages are composed of content slots, which contain CMS components (banners, product carousels, text blocks).
-The Composable Storefront renders CMS content dynamically — marketers change pages without developer involvement or deployments.
+SmartEdit gives content managers a WYSIWYG page editor.
+Pages are composed of content slots containing CMS components (banners, product carousels, text blocks).
+The Composable Storefront renders CMS content dynamically.
+Marketers change pages without developer involvement or deployments.
+Spot on for marketing agility.

 Can I use a non-Angular frontend?

-Yes.
+Absolutely.
 OCC APIs are technology-agnostic REST endpoints.
-While the Composable Storefront (Angular) is SAP’s recommended frontend, you can build with React, Vue, Next.js, or any framework that consumes REST APIs.
-You lose SAP’s pre-built storefront components but gain full frontend flexibility.
+The Composable Storefront (Angular) is SAP’s recommended frontend, but you can build with React, Vue, Next.js, or any framework that calls REST APIs.
+You lose SAP’s pre-built storefront components, but you gain complete frontend freedom.
+Your call.

 SAP Commerce CloudArchitecturePlatformComposable StorefrontIntegration